Nigerian Economic Summit Group: Debt Management Roundtable (DMR)

 The Debt Management Roundtable (DMR) on debt restructuring and social financing was instituted in March 2021 by the Nigerian Economic Summit Group (NESG) with the support of the Open Society Initiative for West Africa (OSIWA).
-The Roundtable is expected to provide insights, evidence and recommendations on debt management and sustainability, with a view to engaging policymakers on debt restructuring and social financing in the West African region, using Nigeria as a case study.
+The Roundtable is expected to provide recommendations on debt management and sustainability, with a view to engaging policymakers on debt restructuring and social financing in the West African region, using Nigeria as a case study.
 Public debts in ECOWAS have spiraled upwards more than four folds since the debt relief period (2005-2006).

 NESG Bridge Fellowship

 The NESG Bridge Fellowship was initiated in the year 2019 by the board of directors to celebrate the 25th Anniversary of the Nigerian Economic Summit (NES#25).
-The NESG, in collaboration with LEAP Africa, launched the NESG Bridge Fellowship, with the goal to equip a new cadre of young visionary leaders with leadership, research and policy advocacy skills to contribute to policy reform in Nigeria.
+The NESG, in collaboration with LEAP Africa, launched the NESG Bridge Fellowship.

 Interventions

 National Agriculture Seeds Council Act

 The NESG engaged in advocacy programs prior to the passage and signing into law of the National Agriculture seeds council Act 2019.
 The Act seeks to make the seeds market more structured and enables the National Agricultural Seeds Council (NASC) to regularly publish the National Seed Catalogues showing seed and price varieties eligible for certification in Nigeria.